AbhiByte/ML-AI-Journal-Notes/The Elements of Statistical Learning/readthis.md

  The object is classified using a vote of it's neighbors and is assigned to the class most common among its k nearest neighbors (k is a positive integer, typically small).
 If k = 1, then the object is simply assigned to the class of that single nearest neighbor.

+# This book is quite dense so I may or may not come back to it.
+Reading 'An Introduction to Statistical
+Learning' by the same authors instead